likecoin/likecoin-wordpress/likecoin/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Integrate LikeCoin ID with WordPress, allow embedding LikeButton into your post.
+Integrate LikeCoin ID with WordPress, allow you to add LikeButton into your post.

 == Description ==

-This plugin integrates LikeCoin ID with WordPress, allow embedding LikeButton into your post.
+This plugin integrates LikeCoin ID with WordPress, allow you to add LikeButton into your post.

 == Installation ==